EnterpriseDB/tpa/docs/src/pgd-proxy.md

 architecture with BDR 5 on any instance with `pgd-proxy` in its `role`.

-(By default, the [PGD-Always-ON architecture](architecture-PGD-Always-ON.md) includes standalone `pgd-proxy` instances in each location, but using the `--cohost-proxies` configure option will install pgd-proxy on the BDR instances instead.)
+(By default, the [PGD-Always-ON architecture](architecture-PGD-Always-ON.md) will run `pgd-proxy` on all the data nodes in every location, but you can instead create any number of additional proxy instances with `--add-proxy-nodes-per-location 3`.)

 ## Configuration